Monday 12th June 2017

 A little further on I had my first AFRICAN HOOPOE, a much deeper pink than Eurasian birds.
 We stopped briefly to watch a female White Rhino with a calf and then at a Hyena den where a female had two juvenile pups and two very small pups.

-We arrived at Transport Dam with 30 Waterbuck, four Wildebeests, a Nile Crocodile, a large Water Monitor, three Water Thick-knees, an African Pied Wagtail and a YELLOW-THROATED LONGCLAW as we were leaving.
+We arrived at Transport Dam with 30 Waterbuck, four Wildebeests, a Nile Crocodile, a large Nile Monitor, three Water Thick-knees, an African Pied Wagtail and a YELLOW-THROATED LONGCLAW as we were leaving.

 Our next stop was at Mathekenyane viewpoint (Sand Flea) where there were a few raptors overhead including my first two WHITE-HEADED VULTURES, two Hooded Vultures, three Lappet-faced Vultures and a Tawny Eagles.
 Three Dwarf Mongoose were playing in the rocks.